TOHAN: A One-step Approach towards Few-shot Hypothesis Adaptation

 where $\beta$ is a hyper-parameter to tradeoff confusion and classification and $\ell$ is the cross-entropy loss. $f_{t}:=g_{t}\circ h_{t}$ is the target model and $f_t^*$ is the optimal target model.
-Corresponding to Theorem~\ref{thm:1}, optimizing the first term in Eq.~\eqref{eq:5} increases compatibility of target classifier with intermediate data, and optimizing the second term in Eq.~\eqref{eq:5} reduces $\hat{err}(h_t)$, resulting in a smaller $err(h_t)$.
-Compared to \cite{motiian2017few}, Eq.~\eqref{eq:5} means that we train target-domain classifier by confusing $D$ and improving classification accuracy simultaneously.
+Corresponding to Theorem~\ref{thm:1}, optimizing the first term in Eq.~\eqref{eq:5} increases compatibility of the target model with the intermediate data, and optimizing the second term in Eq.~\eqref{eq:5} reduces $\widehat{err}(h_t)$, resulting in a smaller $err(h_t)$.
+Compared to \cite{motiian2017few}, Eq.~\eqref{eq:5} means that we train the target model by confusing $D$ and improving classification accuracy simultaneously.

-\paragraph{TOHAN: A one-step solution to FHA.} Although we can sequentially combine the above two steps to solve the FHA problem (i.e., a two-step solution), the fixed intermediate domain (generated by the first step) may have large distributional discrepancy with target domain.
+\paragraph{TOHAN: A one-step solution to FHA.} Although we can sequentially combine the above two steps to solve the FHA problem (i.e., a two-step solution), the fixed intermediate domain (generated by the first step) may have large distributional discrepancy with the target domain.
 As a result, such two-step solution may not obtain a good target-domain classifier.
 To address this issue, we introduce a one-step solution TOHAN.
 The ablation study verifies that TOHAN outperforms such two-step solution (see ST+F and TOHAN in Table~\ref{ablation_study}).

-The entire training procedures of TOHAN are shown in Algorithm~\ref{alg:algorithm}.
+The entire training procedure of TOHAN is shown in Algorithm~\ref{alg:algorithm}.
 Since the convergence speed of generator \emph{G} is relatively slow, the quality of generated data is poor at the beginning of the training process of \emph{G}.
-Thus, we will train the generator \emph{G} for certain epochs before doing intermediate-to-target distributional adaptation (lines $2$ to $5$).
-When the generator can generate high-quality images, we will train the generator and conduct adaptation altogether.
+Thus, we will train the generator \emph{G} for a certain number of epochs before performing intermediate-to-target distributional adaptation (lines $2$ to $5$).
+When the generator can generate high-quality images, we train the generator and conduct adaptation together.